-The VYOA's Endangered Instruments Program (EIP) is a subsidized private lesson program encouraging students to play instruments that are typically difficult to recruit for orchestras (string bass, French horn, trombone and bassoon).
+The VYOA's Endangered Instruments Program (EIP) is a subsidized private lesson program encouraging students to play instruments that are typically difficult to recruit for orchestras (double bass, bassoon, French horn, and trombone).
 EIP is open to new students who are not taking private lessons or to VYOA students interested in playing one of these instruments in our orchestras.